 What is Exercise Meditation?

 The goal of Exercise Meditation is to help you connect with yourself through movement and meditation.
-The result is after your exercise you feel more peace, love, energy, and joy!
+The goal is that after your exercise you feel more peace, love, energy, and joy!
+One thing I really want to

 In addition, the goal is to: